Hours & Costs

 Children are booked in during the school term and the fees for these places are charged regardless of sickness or holidays.
 If children are away on holiday or ill for a considerable length of time (more than 2 weeks) the full fee is reduced or if another child fills the place – temporarily – the fee will not be charged.

 School holiday periods are called holiday club and parents book in for the times and days they require.
 Once these are booked parents are charged as we only open if there is the need.
 If fewer than 4 children require holiday club we do not open as it is not viable.

 Our hourly charge is £5.75 for all children and there is a sibling discount of £5.50.
 There is no charge to register your child with us, but once places are booked they will be charged for.
 Parents are billed every month.

 We accept cash or cheques, but prefer direct to bank (BACS) payment.
 Our bank details are:

 Bank sort code: 08 92 99 Account Number: 65450569

-We provide a snack for 25p each morning and afternoon.
+We provide a snack for 30p each morning and afternoon.

-Hot lunches, cooked in the kitchen of the secondary school, are available for £1.40, or £1.90 with a pudding, these meals can be booked on the day if required.
+We now cook hot lunches at Brambles, these are available @ £2.00, or £2.50 with a pudding, these meals can be booked on the day if required.
 Lunchtime is a social part of the day where staff and children sit together.
 Many children bring a packed lunch.

 Lunches must be paid for in cash on the day or at the end of the week or will be invoiced monthly.

 Three and four year olds